-NOTE: Students must complete internship requirements totaling 400 hours both on and off campus under the guidance of the JMC internship coordinator.
+NOTE: Students must complete internship requirements totaling 400 hours either on or off campus under the guidance of the JMC internship coordinator.
 Transfer students must complete 100 hours for each year they are on campus.

 BACHELOR OF ARTS WITH A MAJOR IN STRATEGIC COMMUNICATION & DIGITAL MEDIA